ZINZINBIN/Disruption-Prediciton-based-on-Multimodal-Deep-Learning/README.md

 5. Generalization and Robustness
 - Add noise with image sequence and 0D data for robustness
 - Multimodality can also guarantee the robustness from noise of the data
+- Gradient Blending for avoiding sub-optimal states from multi-modal learning

 ### Additional Task
 - Multi-GPU distributed Learning : done